Established 2008

 Lancome elephant

-It reminds me a tiny bit of this painting by Théodore Géricault:
+With the pose and red saddle, it reminds me a tiny bit of this ca. 1812 painting by Théodore Géricault:

 Of course, 19th-century French Romanticism doesn’t have anything to do with a 21st-century bronzer, but I find it interesting that Lancôme chose to have the elephant standing on two legs rather than four, since the placement and stance of the elephant doesn’t affect the application of the product.
 In any case, I’m thoroughly enjoying the sumptuousness and richness of the colors as well as the detailing surrounding the elephant.
 Hopefully Lancôme will delve more fully into elaborate palette designs.